rb118/PortfolioProject/Nashville_Housing_Cleaning_Project/README.md

 WHERE rn > 1
 ```

 This query will partition our data by the columns ParcelID, PropertyAddress, SalePrice, SaleDate, and LegalReference.
-Since we are using the ROW_NUMBER function, each row where these values are unique will have a ROW_NUMBER value of 1.
+Since we are using the ROW_NUMBER function, each row where these combined values are unique will have a ROW_NUMBER value of 1.
 If there is more than one row where those values are repeated, the value of that ROW_NUMBER will be more than 1, which means we will have a duplicate row.
 We can use DELETE to get rid of values where ROW_NUMBER is greater than 1.

 ***